aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to FODS via C# or Online App" h2=".NET API for PPSX to FODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert PPSX file to FODS in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPSX file to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It also provides the ability to export presentations to HTML format.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to FODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert various spreadsheet file formats within their .NET applications.
+It provides the ability to convert HTML files to FODS format.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to FODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+By using Aspose.Total for .NET, you can easily convert PPSX file to FODS within any .NET, C#, ASP.NET and VB.NET application.
+It is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET applications.
+With Aspose.Total for .NET, you can easily convert PPSX file to FODS in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}